php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 ## 3. Specification

 ### 3.1.
-Preamble

-For a _conforming autoloader_ to be able to transform an _autoloadable class name_ into a _resource path_, this specification describes a technique that MUST be applied or taken into account.
-When the technique is applied, the _conforming autoloader_ can autoload an _autoloadable class name_ from an existing _resource path_.

-Aside from technical considerations, this specification also imposes requirements on developers who want their classes to be autoloadable by a _conforming autoloader_.
-Developers who wish to comply with this specification MUST structure their classes using these same principles.
+Scope

+The specification may apply to a "library" as defined above.

+As explained above, this goes beyond what is commonly refered to as "library", and may also refer to e.g. a subset of a library, or an "application" composed of more than one library.

 ### 3.2.
-Technique

-This is a collection of rules which explain how the _FQCN_ can be converted into a _resource path_.
+Requirements

-1. Each _autoloadable class name_ MUST begin with a _namespace part_, which
-MAY be followed by one or more additional _namespace parts_, and MUST end in a _class part_.
+1. For every autoloadable class in the library, the _autoloadable class name_ MUST begin with a _namespace part_, which MAY be followed by one or more additional _namespace parts_, and MUST end in a _class part_.

     a.
 The beginning _namespace part_ of the _autoloadable class name_,
     sometimes called a "vendor name", MUST be unique to the developer or